 Like the existing bonds, the costs associated with new bonds will be paid from the state's general revenue fund.
 Debt servicing costs for general obligation bonds have first priority on general revenue funds.
 State agencies cannot receive any appropriated money until debt service costs on outstanding general revenue bonds are paid.
-Because the annual payments of the new bonds will be the same as payments for the existing college savings bonds, the new debt service payments do not represent any additional current annual commitment of the state's general revenues.
-The repayment period of the bonds would be extended an additional 12 to 14 years to approximately 2031.
+Because the annual payments will be the same as payments for the existing college savings bonds, the new debt service payments do not represent any additional annual commitment of the state's general revenues.
+The repayment period of the bonds would be extended.\